 Description

-These fun and delicious Fruity Pebble Krispie Treats are the perfect mix of marshmallow and fruity pebbles!
-They’re my most commonly requested sweet treats at parties!
+These fun and delicious Fruity Pebble Krispie treats are the perfect mix of buttery marshmallow and Fruity Pebbles cereal!
+They’re my most-requested sweet treats at parties and so easy to make.

 Ingredients